 If you’re having difficulty breathing or experiencing other severe symptoms, call 911.
 Always call your health care provider before visiting.

 Know the difference – face masks versus face coverings

 The best way to stop the spread of COVID-19 is to stay at home and avoid close contact with others outside of your household.
 If you do need to leave your home for an essential trip, such as picking up groceries or attending a medical appointment, you may be wondering if you should wear a face covering.
 Wearing a face covering is an additional measure you can take to protect others around you, especially in situations where physical distancing guidelines cannot be maintained.
 Learn more at york.ca/covid19.

 The Town has taken precautionary measures regarding facilities, programs and services.

 Civic Centre: The Civic Centre remains closed to the public.
 Customer service can be reached Monday to Friday, 8:30 a.m. to 4:30 p.m.
 For after-hours emergencies about animal control, roads, water or wastewater, call 905-476-4301 and follow the prompts to reach after-hours on-call services.
 Municipal Law Enforcement can be reached at at 905-476-4301, ext.
 2279 or 2272.
 For after hours and weekends, call ext.
 2281.
 If your call goes to voicemail, leave a detailed message including the date, time and location of the violation, and an officer will investigate.

 Georgina Fire and Rescue Services: The Fire Services administrative building at 165 The Queensway South is closed to the public.

-Georgina Public Library, Stephen Leacock Theatre, the Link, Georgina Leisure Pool, Georgina Gym, Sutton Arena, Georgina Ice Palace and Club 55 locations: Closed until further notice.
+Stephen Leacock Theatre, Sutton Arena, Georgina Pioneer Village and Club 55 locations: Closed until further notice.

 • Practise physical distancing of at least two metres